 Requests for Proposals (RFPs)

-Through the Department of Planning and Development (DPD), the City of Chicago continues to offer to qualified development teams and nonprofit organizations the opportunity to submit proposals for opportunity sites in the INVEST South/West neighborhoods.
+Through the Department of Planning and Development (DPD), the City of Chicago offers to qualified development teams and nonprofit organizations the opportunity to submit proposals for opportunity sites in the INVEST South/West neighborhoods.

 4000-08 W. North/1616-38 N. Pulaski Road